 Know escape ramp locations on your route.
-Signs show drivers where ramp are located.
-Escape ramps save lives, equipment and cargo.
+Signs show drivers where ramps are located.
+Escape ramps save lives, equipment, and cargo.

 - 1. What factors determine your selection of a "safe" speed when going down a long, steep downgrade? - 2.
 Why should you be in the proper gear before starting down a hill? - 3.
 Describe the proper braking technique when going down a long, steep downgrade. - 4.
-What type of vehicles can get stuck on a railroad-highway crossing? - 5.
-How long does it take for a typical tractor-trailer unit to clear a double track?
+What type of vehicles can get stuck on a railroadhighway crossing? - 5.
+How long does it take a typical tractor-trailer unit to clear a double track?

 These questions may be on the test.
-If you cannot answer them all, re-read subsections 2.15 and 2.16.
+If you cannot answer them all, reread Subsections 2.15 and 2.16.

-2.17 - Driving Emergencies
+2.17 - DRIVING EMERGENCIES

-Traffic emergencies occur when two vehicles are about to collide.
+Traffic emergencies occur when 2 vehicles are about to collide.
 Vehicle emergencies occur when tires, brakes, or other critical parts fail.
 Following the safety practices in this handbook can help prevent emergencies.
 If an emergency does happen, your chances of avoiding an accident depend upon how well you take action.
 Actions you can take are discussed below.